SumoLogic/sumologic-documentation/docs/cloud-security-analytics/introduction-to-cloud-security-analytics.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud Security Analytics is a cloud-native, enterprise-grade solution composed of apps, customizable dashboards, and tools to analyze your security data.
-It leverages Sumo Logic's core functionality, including data collection, ingestion, storage, and threat intelligence, to produce findings that help you protect vulnerable attack surfaces from threats.
+Cloud Security Analytics is a cloud-native, enterprise-grade solution composed of security apps, customizable dashboards, and tools to analyze your security data.
+It leverages Sumo Logic's core functionality, including data collection, ingestion, and storage, to produce findings that help protect your attack surfaces from threats.

 You can use Cloud Security Analytics for:
-* [Security data lake](/docs/cloud-security-analytics/data-lakes/).
+* [Security data lake](/docs/cloud-security-analytics/data-lake/).
 Store your structured and unstructured data in a centralized repository so it can be easily accessed for analytics.
 * [Audit and compliance](/docs/cloud-security-analytics/audit-and-compliance/).
-Audit your systems to ensure they are in compliance with the rules set by governments and organizations to protect end users and keep information private and secure.
+Audit your systems to ensure they are in compliance with the rules set by governments and regulatory organizations.
+This helps protect end users and keep information private and secure, in addition to outlining protocols in the event of a breach.
 * [Threat detection and investigation](/docs/cloud-security-analytics/threat-detection-and-investigation/).
 Identify and explore threats or security-related events within your assets, applications, or networks as quickly and effectively as possible.
 * [Application security](/docs/cloud-security-analytics/application-security/).
-Monitor your software offerings to ensure they are secure during the continuous integration/continuous deployment (CI/CD) process and production cycle.
+Monitor your software development pipeline to ensure it is secure during the continuous integration/continuous deployment (CI/CD) process and production cycle.

 :::tip
-To learn more about Cloud Security Analytics, take the Cloud Security Analytics course in our [Sumo Logic Training Portal](/docs/get-started/training-certification-faq).
+To learn more about Cloud Security Analytics and receive training certification, take the Cloud Security Analytics course in our [Sumo Logic Training Portal](/docs/get-started/training-certification-faq).
 :::

 ## The Sumo Logic data pipeline